tock/tock/boards/nano33ble/README.md

 | LED[1]            | Tri-color LED Green |
 | LED[2]            | Tri-color LED Blue  |

-## UART Debugging
+## Debugging

-Currently the Nano 33 board file uses the UART peripheral for all UART debugging.
-However, that UART is not connected to the USB header on the board.
-So, all `debug!()` messages or application `printf()` calls will not be displayed.
-If you want to see the debug output, you need to connect to the two UART pins on the Nano 33 headers.
-You should be able to connect a serial <-> USB converter, like an FTDI board, to retrieve the UART output.
+The Nano 33 board uses a virtual serial console over USB to send debugging info from the kernel and print messages from applications.
+You can use whatever your favorite serial terminal program is to view the output.
+Tockloader also supports reading and writing to a serial console with `tockloader listen`.